djs21905/nucapstone/README.md

 <br>
 -Format output from url/keywords so it can be fed to model as input
 <br>
-URLs are having trouble returning the time an article was posted.
+-URLs are having trouble returning the time an article was posted.
 <br>

 <b>COMPLETE</b>